 Who else partners with me to provide care for the children?

-Yes, Foster Parents are required to work with Village Staff, biological parents, the court system, and schools.
+Foster Parents work with Village Staff, biological parents, the court system, and schools to help provide care for the children.

 What is expected of me as a Foster Parent?